Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xinfer.rst

 .. note::

-        To ensure smooth operation of multithreaded applications, it is important to create the ML pipeline in such a way that vvas_xinfer instances are sequentially created instead of concurrently by multiple threads.
+        In case of multithreaded applications, ML pipeline should be created by ensuring that the vvas_xinfer instances are created in a sequence and not concurrently by multiple threads.

 Input and Output
 --------------------